jem-donato/tasteology/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Husky
+Husky has been added to project to avoid build failures from getting pushed to repository

 ## Netlify

 This project is automatically deployed to netlify using CI/CD